I-1-8-4.Complaints

 specific allegations about the type of ALJ conduct that DQS has the authority to investigate,

 If the complaint does not sufficiently detail the relevant facts, DQS will send a letter informing the complainant about the insufficiency.
-The letter will inform the complainant that he or she has 30 calendar days to supply the necessary information.
+The letter will inform the complainant that they have 30 calendar days to supply the necessary information.

 If DQS receives the necessary information within 30 calendar days, the complaint will be acknowledged and reviewed using the procedures described in HALLEX I-1-8-7.
 If DQS does not receive the letter containing the necessary information from the complainant within 30 calendar days, but the postmark on the letter is within 30 calendar days, DQS will accept the complaint for processing.